Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 401(k) rollovers

-…but even then, you may be limited to selling only — not buying.
+…but even then, you may be limited to selling only, not buying and some brokerages such as Merrill Edge have even asked customers to close their IRAs.

 🧭 What About Interactive Brokers?